vehicle-lang/vehicle/doc/source/language/quantifiers.rst

    robust : Bool
    robust = forall x in dataset . robustAround x

-The problem with this specification is that Vehicle will report whether the network is robust around *all* the elements in the dataset.
+The problem with this formulation of the specification is that Vehicle will only report whether the network is robust around *all* the elements in the dataset.
 This is unlikely to be true.

 Instead it is possible to modify the quantifier with the :code:`individual` keyword, which will result in Vehicle reporting how many and which of the